 Early in the semester, we will be using Google Sheets for our data analysis.
-Later in the semester, we will use Jupyter Lab, an open source software package that can be installed on your personal computer.
+Later in the semester, we will use Jupyter notebooks on Google Collab.

 Honor code and group work

 All students are expected to follow the honor code throughout the semester; all exams and assignments should be pledged.